 Judging by some of the comments we see on facebook there are lots of people who think that the Australian Goverment provides this aid in the form of cash.

 They also belive that foreign government can choose to spend aid money how they like.

-Below are some real information about Australia’s foreign aid.
+Below is some real information about Australia’s foreign aid.

 Here is some information that busts the cash Myth and some other foreign aid myths